 Choosing the best Medicare advantage plan can become a long and excruciating process without having the right team of experts to support you in your decision-making.
 It may take you less than an hour to pick a Medicare Advantage plan, but the decision you make determines your access to healthcare services and the cost associated with those services.
-A lot of Medicare beneficiaries don't understand this concept because only a few take the time to compare their options.
-We have heard too often, Medicare beneficiaries choosing to remain in an Advantage plan that does not suit them simply because they have become comfortable or become nervous about their doctors and their medications.
-Admittedly, doctors and medications are two important topics to cover, but many people overthink the process of verifying their doctors and prescriptions and scare themselves out of hundreds and thousands of dollars in benefits and savings.
+Many Medicare beneficiaries don’t understand this concept because only a few take the time to compare their options.
+We have heard too often; Medicare beneficiaries choose to remain in an Advantage plan that does not suit them simply because they have become comfortable or nervous about their doctors and medications.
+Admittedly, doctors and medications are two essential topics to cover.
+Still, many people overthink the process of verifying their doctors and prescriptions and scare themselves out of hundreds and thousands of dollars in benefits and savings.

 It Can Be Too Late…

-According to the National Bureau of Economic Research, many seniors only decide to look for and pay attention to their best Medicare Advantage options after they are diagnosed with a serious condition.
-Inevitably, these seniors are happy to know that they may be able to change or get into their best plan if they have a qualifying enrollment election but saddened to know that even the best Advantage plan will not cover medical bills they had before the plan.
-Usually, their biggest and most costly medical need is already over when they finally enroll in the best Medicare Advantage plan.
+According to the National Bureau of Economic Research, many seniors only decide to look for and pay attention to their best Medicare Advantage options after being diagnosed with a severe condition.
+Inevitably, these seniors are happy to know that they may be able to change or get into their best plan if they have a qualifying enrollment election but saddened to learn that even the best Advantage plan will not cover medical bills they had before the plan.
+Usually, their most significant and most costly medical need is already over when they finally enroll in the best Medicare Advantage plan.

 Our mission at Senior Healthcare Advisors is to ensure this does not happen.
 We take pride in being thorough and efficient.
-We respect the time of our clients, while understanding and meeting their healthcare needs.
-You can count on us to be brutally honest in our evaluation of your health needs and like a good friend, guide you to make good, healthy decisions that serve and benefit you.
+We respect the time of our clients’ time while understanding and meeting their healthcare needs.
+You can count on us to be brutally honest in evaluating your health needs and, like a good friend, guide you to make good, healthy decisions that serve and benefit you.
 Our dedication begins with this informative newsletter that breaks down every aspect of Medicare health coverage options and answers the most frequently asked questions about Medicare health insurance.

 Get Medicare Now